CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/cmssw/gpu/gpuClustering-findClus.md

 	as small as possible, **2 bits** are used per pixel, which, for Phase 1[^2], amounts to **160x416x2 bits = 16640 bytes**[^3].

+	A visual representation of the first array element of `status` (Pixel coordinates are in X,Y):

 	![](img/duplicate_ab_00.svg)

 	In effect, we can store the status of 16 pixels per `status` array element.